Tahscene/sottoqr_full--2-/README.md

 **Reliably detected:** Blur, crop, brightness/contrast change, JPEG re-compression artifacts, screenshot resolution matches, missing/stripped EXIF, perceptual-hash reuse.
 **Partially detected:** Resized screenshots (exact-resolution screen dumps are caught reliably; a resized screenshot is harder).
 In-place rotate-and-crop edits with no canvas fill are harder to catch than rotate-and-expand edits, which do leave a detectable solid-colour corner fill.
-**Not a deepfake detector.** The optional AI-image heuristic included in the court-PDF export is an experimental screen, explicitly labelled as such — it is not a definitive synthetic-image or GPU-based forgery classifier, and none is shipped, because the added GPU/deployment risk wasn't worth it for a hackathon-scale accuracy gain against a dataset the heuristic signals already cover well.
+**Not a deepfake detector.** The optional AI-image heuristic included in the court-PDF export is an experimental screen, explicitly labelled as such, it is not a definitive synthetic-image or GPU-based forgery classifier, and none is shipped, because the added GPU/deployment risk wasn't worth it for a hackathon-scale accuracy gain against a dataset the heuristic signals already cover well.

-**The Integrity Score is decision support, not a verdict.** It ships with a visible, signal-by-signal reasons list so a human — a journalist, an investigator, a judge — makes the final call with evidence in front of them, not a black box.
+**The Integrity Score is decision support, not a verdict.** It ships with a visible, signal-by-signal reasons list so a human: a journalist, an investigator, a judge, makes the final call with evidence in front of them, not a black box.

 ---